-Direct attached storage (DAS) is the default storage “infrastructure” for data intensive workloads like Elastic, Hadoop, Kafka and Splunk.
+Direct attached storage (DAS) is the default storage “infrastructure” for data intensive workloads like Elastic, Hadoop, Kafka and TensorFlow.
 The problem, as we detailed in the last blog, is using DAS creates a brittle, siloed environment.
 Compute nodes can’t be easily redeployed from one application to another and storage can’t be easily moved to take advantage of nodes with more powerful CPUs.
 The result is over provisioning and underutilized resources.
 Large cloud providers work around this problem through sheer economies of scale, but enterprises with a lower server count can’t cost justify implementing another rack of servers to keep pace.

 Consequently, the enterprise is forced to consider either limiting the amount of data it has available for analysis or developing a complicated tiering strategy.
 One alternative that enterprises may consider is a new type of shared storage infrastructure (not legacy SAN or NAS), especially in light of recent advances in networking like NVMe over Fabrics (NVMe-oF).
 To take full advantage of the I/O performance and capacity of NVMe drives, they need to be on a network fabric and accessed by a large number of servers rather than trapped inside a server chassis.

 The Shared Storage Challenge to Big Data / Machine Learning